Cal-Thoma/mgmap/README.md

 A fasta file is a file format containing nucleotide or protein data.
 They begin with an annotation line containing ">" as the first character.
 FASTA files may contain more than one sequence as long as they are seperated by a *\n* and an additional annotation line.
 The file extension is often abreviated to identify if the file contains the nucleic acid sequence *.fna* or the amino acid sequence *.faa*.
 Our collaborators from Hamline provided us with sequences in a *.txt* format.
 Even though the extension is not a fasta extension, the format of the files is still fasta and thus will be refered to as fasta files.

-Note on fasta files.
+> Note on fasta files.
 Metforminase was formerly known as gbuAB.
 The fasta files use this name.
-At some point rename this to
+At some point rename this to MftAB

 ### Example